Arterial blood gas analysis; ABG; Hypoxia - ABG; Respiratory failure - ABG

 The health care provider may test circulation to the hand before taking a sample of blood from the wrist area.

-The health care provider will insert a small needle through the skin into the artery.
-The sample is quickly sent to a laboratory for analysis to ensure accurate results.
+The provider inserts a small needle through the skin into the artery.
+The sample is quickly sent to a laboratory for analysis.

 There is no special preparation.
 If you are on oxygen therapy, the oxygen concentration must remain constant for 20 minutes before the test.

-Tell your health care provider if you are taking any blood-thinning medicines (anticoagulants), including aspirin.
+Tell your provider if you are taking any blood-thinning medicines (anticoagulants), including aspirin.